vasile/transit-map/README.md

     [?hms=11:25:30&vehicle_name=ICN10017&time_multiply=5](http://simcity.vasile.ch/sbb/?hms=11:25:30&vehicle_name=ICN10017&time_multiply=5)

 ## Contact ?
-Have other questions or do you want to use this application for your area and got stuck ?
+Have other questions?
+Or you want to use this application for your area and got stuck ?

 Then ping me on [Twitter](https://twitter.com/vasile23) or drop [me](http://www.vasile.ch) a line.